David McDowall (criminologist)

-David McDowall (born 1949) is an American criminologist and distinguished teaching professor in the School of Criminal Justice at University at Albany, SUNY, where he is also co-director of the Violence Research Group.
-Educated at Portland State University and Northwestern University, he taught at the University of Maryland, College Park from 1990 until joining the University at Albany in 1996.
+David McDowall (born 1949) is an American criminologist and distinguished teaching professor in the School of Criminal Justice at the University at Albany, SUNY, where he is also co-director of the Violence Research Group.
+Educated at Portland State University and Northwestern University, he taught at the University of Maryland, College Park, from 1990 until joining the University at Albany in 1996.
 He has published a number of studies pertaining to gun violence in the United States.

 Education

 David McDowall was born in 1949.
 He received his B.A. from Portland State University in 1973 and his M.A. and Ph.D. from Northwestern University in 1975 and 1980, respectively.
 All three of his degrees are in sociology.
 After graduating from Northwestern, he did postdoctoral work at the University of Michigan.

 Career

 McDowall joined the faculty of the University of Maryland, College Park in 1990 as an associate professor in their Department of Criminology and Criminal Justice, and became a full professor there in 1992.
 In 1996, he joined the faculty of the University at Albany's School of Criminal Justice, where he was appointed a distinguished teaching professor in 2013.
 Prior to being appointed a distinguished professor, he had served on over 25 dissertation committees.
 At the University at Albany, he is also the co-director of the Violence Research Group, along with Colin Loftin.